-Justice in January is a winter break immersion trip where students explore the realities of immigration and border issues along the U.S./Mexico border.
-During the fall semester students will take a one credit course that provides a brief sociologically-informed political, economic, and cultural overview of the U.S./Mexico border.
-Students will utilize this common baseline of knowledge to inform their Justice in January experience.
+Justice in January is a week-long immersion trip where students explore the realities of immigration and border issues along the U.S./Mexico border.
+The semester before traveling to the border students take a one credit course that provides a brief sociologically-informed political, economic, and cultural overview of the U.S./Mexico border.
+Students will utilize this common baseline of knowledge to inform their immersion experience.

-During the immersion experience students will enter into dialogue with individuals impacted by immigration, community leaders, non-profit and government agencies to better understand the complexities of immigration.
-Students will have the opportunity to cross the border to learn from and serve with organizations that provide assistance to and accompany migrants.
+During the immersion students enter into dialogue with individuals impacted by immigration, community leaders, non-profit and government agencies to better understand the complexities of immigration.
+Students have the opportunity to cross the border to learn from and serve with organizations that provide assistance to and accompany migrants.

 Students will register for SOSJ 280: Justice in January after signing up for the immersion experience through the Center for Community Engagement (CCE).
-The course will meet on Fridays from 12:10–1p.m. for the last eight weeks of Fall semester.
+The course will meet on Fridays from 12:10–1p.m. at the end of the fall 2021 semester and the beginning of the spring 2022 semester.

-The immersion experience takes place during Christmas break from January 7–14, 2018.
+The immersion experience takes place the last week of winter break from January 2-9, 2022.